3mdeb/news-and-ideas/blog/content/post/2019-05-15-building-bareflank.md

 For VMs these microcode updates should be turned off - imagine a situation where one VM updates microcode after another checked CPU for its bugs and applied OS-level workarounds.
-Those, in the best case, would slow down code execution, but it some cases it could result in unexpected behaviour or wrong results of some instructions.
+Those, in the best case, would slow down code execution, but in some cases it could result in unexpected behaviour or wrong results of some instructions.
 Ideally, firmware should always have the latest microcode patches available.